Chapter 3:

 “And a good morning to you too, Colonel Friedkin.”

-It was exceedingly unusual for a Colonel to hold the same position within a unit for more than four years.
-With Friedkin’s record, he should have been well on his way to the first star of general.
 The Colonel had been commanding officer of the Unit for six.
 As much as he wasn’t planning on going anywhere, very few in the careerist armed forces of the day would actively look to take his place– even if they knew of the opening.

 Facing opposite, Director Lasch was just shy of a generation behind her nominal subordinate.
-The Director could easily be conflated with the new breed of beltway bureaucrat and ladder climber: the pressed off-the-rack suit accentuating her lithe figure, pristine grooming lending her an elegant, if stark beauty.
-Someone who knew nothing about her could easily imagine this woman making the morning jog around Foggy Bottom with her Yorkie terrier, prior to signing off on the deaths of hundreds at quarter before lunch.
+The "leading lady" could easily be lumped in with the new breed of beltway bureaucrat: the pressed off-the-rack suit accentuating her lithe figure; pristine grooming lending her an elegant, if stark beauty.

-Both had given the best years of their lives and more to the cause, where so many had been broken by the magnitude of the truths revealed to their select few, the secrets they were charged with keeping.
+Both had given the best years of their lives and more to the cause, where so many had been broken by the magnitude of the truths revealed to their few, and the secrets they were charged with keeping.

 “This is not a military operation, Colonel.
 The Unit’s services are not required.”